devzero-inc/dakr-operator-installers/README.md

 a.  **Update Helm Values:**
     Edit `helm/dakr/values.yaml`.
 Locate the `operator.serviceAccount.annotations` section.
-    Replace the placeholder key and value with the specific outputs noted from your Terraform apply (AWS or GCP).
+    Replace the placeholder key and value with the specific outputs noted from your Terraform apply (AWS or GCP or Azure).

   **Example structure in `values.yaml`:**